 With the right time and effort, any blog in any niche can become profitable.
 This website is a blog, this post is an “ultimate guide”, but it’s just a very, very, very long blog post.
 If you’re passionate about a specific topic, buy a domain for £6 ($8), set up a WordPress site and get writing.
 Aim for 500+ words per article and share it on your social media.
 When you have real traffic going through the blog, add Google Adsense.

 I wouldn’t have survived starting up if I didn’t have an alternative revenue stream like freelancing.
 Over time, this became a full-time revenue stream, and I worked as a freelancer for six months straight.
-If you’re skilled in any online discipline like the design, copywriting, A/B testing, coding etc, setup a profile on UpWork or PeoplePerHour and start bidding on jobs!
+If you have an online business idea and if you’re skilled in any online discipline like the design, copywriting, A/B testing, coding etc, setup a profile on UpWork or PeoplePerHour and start bidding on jobs!
 These platforms are reviewed-based, so go above and beyond for your first 20 customers to get great reviews then it’ll snowball.

 This is an extension of tutoring, but if you’re terrific at one particular subject, you can host webinars across the country to tutor people at other universities too.
 Charge a small amount to join or a small amount to get the recording afterwards.